 In the experience, users (you) practice questioning techniques and exploratory dialog with a family applying for supplementary food and cash assistance.
 Your job as the caseworker and eligibility interviewer is to engage the family in such a way that you understand their financial and non-financial circumstances as accurately as possible.

 How It Was Created: The fictional applicant family was produced with professional actors in a scripted scenario.
 Your conversation with them is facilitated in VR with dynamic narrative (you choose the path), immersive 360° storytelling, and natural language processing.
 The experience requires only a wireless Oculus® VR headset, a downloadable app, and a WiFi connection.

 Efficacy of VR Training: Experiential training - or training by doing - increases learning quality and improves retention by up to 75% (based on research across multiple industries and use cases).
 Additionally, we’ve seen a 40% reduction in caseworker training time, a reported 70% improvement in employee performance, and a 75% decrease in training resource costs over traditional methods.
 In addition to these significant numbers, we’ve entirely removed the need for training-related travel and associated expenses for welfare and human services agencies.

 • • •

 The video below provides a quick overview of the VR experience and production process.
 Its underpinning interactive technology can be repurposed for training in areas like healthcare, law enforcement and human resources.

 Virtual reality allows novice caseworkers to get hands-on interview experience on day one of training - and that can change everything they learn going forward.

-Development & Production took approximately three months to complete and included multiple phases from ideation to delivery:
+Development, Production and Testing took three months to complete and included multiple phases from ideation to delivery:

 Developing an Experience that Addresses the Needs of the Caseworker and the Customer: The target user for this experience is within six months of being hired as a public assistance caseworker.
 Though they've observed supervisors during training, they have not yet completed their first unassisted interview.